Homerocker/HomeCheck/README.md

     - BLT
     - FatCooldowns
     - more addons can be added by request
-- Grey out players out of range (>80 yards) to improve visual perception
+- Grey out players out of range (>80 yards) to improve visual perception (very useful on Halion to filter out players from other realm)
 - Hide cooldowns when player leaves raid or goes offline
 - Restore cooldowns after relog or UI reload
 - Adjust frame size, fonts, textures and more